ashu-1221/-Classification-of-Retinal-OCT-Image-using-Convolutional-Transformer-Approach/README.md

 ![wrkflow-RP-1](https://github.com/user-attachments/assets/2ad13ba5-109b-4b0d-a823-8ed76c70b7b2)

 ## Model Architecture
 The model used in this project combines CNNs and Transformers to leverage both local feature extraction and global context understanding.
 The CNN component is used for initial feature extraction, followed by a Transformer for capturing long-range dependencies.
+Architecture used in this project is given in the following diagram and is trained from scratch.